 Article 25 The final settlement price of the EFPs is the price agreed by the buyer and the seller, while in case the bonded standard warrant is used and the settlement is conducted through the Exchange, the final settlement price of the EFPs shall be calculated according to the specific provisions regarding the listed futures contract in these Delivery Rules.

 Article 26 If the standard warrants are used for the EFPs and the settlement is conducted via the Exchange, the trading margin shall be calculated based on the settlement price of the trading day before the application day for the corresponding delivery month contract.
-The exchange of the payment for the underlying commodities and the standard warrants shall be completed through the Exchange within the time agreed upon by the buyer and the seller.
+The exchange of the payment for the underlying commodities and the standard warrants shall be completed through the Exchange on the next trading day after the application day, unless otherwise prescribed by the Exchange.

-Article 27 If the standard warrants are used for the EFPs and the settlement is conducted directly between the buyer and the seller, the buyer and the seller shall make payment on their own, and transfer privately settled standard warrants outside the Exchange in accordance with the procedures prescribed in these Delivery Rules, or transfer the standard warrants on their own after they make or take delivery.
+Article 27 If the standard warrants are used for the EFPs and the settlement is conducted directly between the buyer and the seller, the buyer and the seller shall make payment on their own, and transfer privately settled standard warrants outside the Exchange in accordance with the procedures prescribed in these Delivery Rules, or transfer the standard warrants on their own after they make or take delivery, unless otherwise prescribed by the Exchange.

 Article 28 If the standard warrants are used for the EFPs and the settlement is conducted via the Exchange, the seller shall submit the invoices to the Exchange within five (5) trading days immediately after exchanging the payment for underlying commodities and the standard warrants.
 If the seller submits the invoices before 14:00, the Exchange shall return the corresponding margin during the settlement of the day to the seller after verification.
 If the seller submits the invoices after 14:00, the Exchange shall return the corresponding margin during the settlement on the next trading day to the seller after verification.
 After receiving the invoices from the seller, the Exchange shall issue the invoices to the buyer on the next trading day.
 If the seller fails to submit the invoices within the prescribed time, it shall be subject to the relevant provisions of the Clearing Rules of the Shanghai International Energy Exchange.